Jayasagara-class patrol craft

-The Jayasagara class is a class of Offshore patrol vessels that are part of the Sri Lankan Navy and have been locally built.
+The Jayasagara class was a class of Offshore patrol vessels that were part of the Sri Lankan Navy built by the Colombo Dockyard.

 History

 Built by Colombo Dockyard Limited for the Sri Lankan Navy in the early 1980s, these were the first warships built in Sri Lanka in modern times.
 Designed for off shore patrol and naval fire support on coastal areas they have seen action with the Sri Lankan Navy for more than 20 years.

 Two ships of this class were built.
-Currently one is still in service while the other was lost due to a suicide attack carried out by the LTTE.
-Mostly used for patrol duties, they have been deployed on many occasions to support amphibious operations carried out by the navy along with the Sri Lanka Army.
+They were used during the Sri Lankan Civil War and the SLNS Sagarawardena was lost due to a suicide attack carried out by the LTTE.
+Mostly used for patrol duties, the class have been deployed on many occasions to support amphibious operations carried out by the navy along with the Sri Lanka Army.

-The knowledge gained in developing this class has been useful in the development of new Coastal Surveillance Vessel class for the Maldivian Coast Guard.
+On October 2, 2021, the SLNS Jayesagara was decommissioned.